onur-zengin/python-cisco-iosxr/README.md

 1. DESCRIPTION

-    A Python code that monitors the available egress bandwidth on the external interfaces of a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source (if the traffic source is directly connected).
+    A Python code that monitors the available egress bandwidth on the selected PNI interfaces and pertinent external-BGP sessions of a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source (if the traffic source is directly-connected).

 2. DEPENDENCIES